Brandon Duhaime

-Brandon Duhaime (born May 22, 1997) is an American professional ice hockey forward currently playing for the Minnesota Wild of the National Hockey League (NHL).
-He was selected by the Wild in the fourth-round, 106th overall, of the 2016 NHL Entry Draft.
+Brandon Duhaime (born May 22, 1997) is an American professional ice hockey winger for the Washington Capitals of the National Hockey League (NHL).
+He was selected by the Minnesota Wild in the fourth round, 106th overall, of the 2016 NHL Entry Draft.

-Duhaime was born and raised in Florida before leaving at the age of 14 to play junior hockey with the Pursuit of Excellence (POE) Hockey Academy in Kelowna, British Columbia.
+Duhaime was born and raised in Florida before leaving at the age of 14 to play junior ice hockey with the Pursuit of Excellence (POE) Hockey Academy in Kelowna, British Columbia.
 Following this, he played one season with the Merritt Centennials in the British Columbia Hockey League (BCHL) and Chicago Steel of the United States Hockey League before joining the Providence Friars men's ice hockey team at Providence College.

 During his three-year collegiate career, Duhaime was named to the Hockey East Third All-Star Team and All-Tournament Team while leading the team to the 2018 Frozen Four.
 Upon concluding his junior year, Duhaime joined the Wild's American Hockey League affiliate, the Iowa Wild.